EA App: Reception

+In October 2022, Alice O'Connor of Rock Paper Shotgun called Origin "much-maligned" and "inconvenience you must accept to play the EA games which require it, and beyond that it is useless."
+The login system was criticized for not remembering the login information and logging the user out repeatedly.
+She further panned the login system, saying "no matter how many times I tell it to remember my login, it will soon forget and log me out."
+The app was summarized: "If you judge the EA app as a launcher and as a storefront, it is bland, featureless, and wholly forgettable.
+It is outclassed by its rivals in every way.
+You would only ever use if you were forced to."
+In December 2022, Joshua Wolens of PC Gamer said: "Have you ever launched a game from Steam, only to watch Origin or UPlay spark to life, and thought 'Ah, yes, how pleased I am to see you'?
+Of course you haven't, unless you own EA or Ubisoft stock.
+These things don't exist to make games better, they exist to give business liches and C-suite types a little warm glow."

+In December 2022, it was reported that most games that use the EA App are broken on Steam Deck because the app causes problems for the Proton compatibility layer.
+EA said it does not officially support the Steam Deck.
+Joshua Wolens of PC Gamer also criticized the login system, saying: "I want to stop getting up off my sofa to enter a 2FA code after the EA App signs me out for the millionth time, and Steam Deck users want their games to actually work."

 Security weaknesses

-EA has been criticized for not encrypting Origin's XMPP chat functionality, which is available in Origin and in Origin powered games.
+EA has been criticized for not encrypting Origin's XMPP chat functionality, which is available in Origin and in Origin-powered games.
 Unencrypted data includes account numbers, session tokens, as well as the message contents itself.
 With this type of data, user accounts might get compromised.

 Accusations of spying

 Origin's end-user license agreement (EULA) gives EA permission to collect information about users' computers regardless of its relation to the Origin program itself, including "application usage (including but not limited to successful installation and/or removal), software, software usage and peripheral hardware."
 Initially, the EULA also contained a passage permitting EA to more explicitly monitor activity as well as to edit or remove material at their discretion.
 A report by the news magazine Der Spiegel covered the allegations.
 In response to the controversy, EA issued a statement claiming they "do not have access to information such as pictures, documents or personal data, which have nothing to do with the execution of the Origin program on the system of the player, neither will they be collected by us."
-EA also added a sentence to the EULA stating that they would not "use spyware or install spyware on users' machines," though users must still consent to allowing EA to collect information about their computers.
+EA also added a sentence to the EULA stating that they would not "use spyware or install spyware on users' machines", although users must still consent to allowing EA to collect information about their computers.